 (2) A request for a Board meeting is to be in writing, signed by the chairperson or members of the Board and given to the secretary at least 48 hours before the time requested for the meeting.

-13. Notice of meeting
+13. Holding meetings remotely

-(1) The secretary is to notify all members of the Board of the time and place of a Board meeting at least 24 hours before the time for that meeting.
+The presence of a person at a meeting of the Board need not be by attendance in person but may be by that person and each other person at the meeting being simultaneously in contact by telephone, or other means of instantaneous communication.

-(2) A failure by the secretary to notify a member of the Board in accordance with subrule (1), or the non-receipt by a member of the Board of such a notice, does not affect the validity of the meeting or anything done or agreed to at the meeting.
+[Rule 13 inserted in Gazette 14 Aug 2007 p.
+4102-3.]

 14. Urgent meetings

 (1) If a committee decides that the urgency of a matter being considered at a committee meeting requires immediate consideration by the Board, the members of the committee present at the meeting may immediately sit as the Board for the purpose of considering, and making a decision on, that matter.